GovTechSG/private-network/README.md

 ## Type of nodes

 - Validator/Authority Nodes: Nodes that will validate transactions and mint new blocks.
 They essentially maintain the security of the network.
-- Master Node: A master node is simply a validator block with the additional responsibility of owning the validator contract.
+- Master Node: A master node is simply a validator node with the additional responsibility of owning the validator contract.
 Ownership can be transferred to others.
 - Observer nodes: Nodes that are not validators.
 They can join the network to observer transactions or to post transactions of their own.

 ## Post setup tasks